-Fionnuala Rogers is a consultant associate solicitor with six years’ experience exclusively in Art & Cultural Property Law.
+Fionnuala Rogers is a consultant associate solicitor with seven years’ experience exclusively in Art & Cultural Property Law.
 Prior to joining Constantine Cannon Fionnuala co-founded the Pinsent Masons’ Art and Cultural Property group and spent five years advising clients in the Middle East where she has extensive experience.

 Fionnuala is a member of the Professional Advisors to the International Art Market (PAIAM) and PAIAM’s Brexit Committee.
-She is also a member of the UK Committee for the BlueShield through which she advises on the implementation of the 1954 Hague Convention (now enacted in the UK as the Cultural Property Armed Conflict Act 2017) and cultural property protection and prevention of illicit trafficking.
+She is also a member of the UK Committee for the Blue Shield through which she advises on the the protection of cultural property in conflict and the prevention of illicit trafficking.

 Fionnuala is also a regular speaker at international conferences and seminars including The Art Business Conference, Sotheby’s Institute of Art, The Institute of Art and Law and the Arab British Centre.